SFTtech/nyan/doc/nyan.md

   * **NyanObject**: nyan only defines nyanobjects, all the time you write anything
   * Abstract *NyanObject*: has undefined members
-  * Instanciable: all members have a value and e.g. a unit on screen can be created from it
+  * Non-abstract: all members of the object have a defined value and e.g. a unit on screen can be created from it

 * *NyanObject*s support a hierarchy by inheritance
 * They can be placed in namespaces to organize the directory structure